BREVARD HISTORY: Cocoa Beach Landmark ‘The Glass Bank’ Was Demolished in 2015

 SERIOUS DISREPAIR AFTER 2004 HURRICANES

-Longtime Cocoa Beach resident Frank Wolfe built a two-story penthouse on top of the original structure and lived there until his death in February 2014.
+Longtime Cocoa Beach resident Frank Wolfe built a two-story penthouse on top of the original bank structure and lived there until his death in February 2014.

 The building’s last tenants were Huntington Bank on the first floor, an Atlantic Nautilus fitness center on the upper floors and Wolfe who had built the penthouse atop of the building.